jlehtoma/2015-11-10-idiv-git-github/README.md

     theme: flatly
 ---

-## Workshop: Version control for more effective collaboration - Introducing git and GitHub (3 hrs)
+## Workshop: Version control for more effective collaboration - Introducing Git and GitHub (3 hrs)

 **Attribution** Most of the content in this workshop is from lessons by [Software Carpentry](https://swcarpentry.github.io/git-novice/) released under [CC BY 4.0-license](http://software-carpentry.org/license.html#cc-by).